 Surgical Procedure for Turf Toe, Step by Step:

 - Patient is administered anesthesia

 - One or two small incisions are made on the side of the foot

 - Any torn tissue is sewn back together

 - Initial incisions are sewn back together

-- A splint is attached to limit mobility of the toe
+- A splint is attached to limit the mobility of the toe

-- The leg is elevated and patient is kept at facility until anesthesia wears off.
+- The leg is elevated and the patient is kept at a facility until the anesthesia wears off.

 - Insoles: There are specific insoles that can be placed in your running or training shoes that will help ease the pain from turf toe when walking.
 These are made of a hard, stiff substance such as graphite or carbon fiber, and they work by keeping the soles of your shoe rigid.
 Since flexible shoes are a potential cause of injury due to their lack of support, the support provided by stiff insoles will be helpful in treating turf toe for individuals who still want to train during their treatment.

 - Braces/Straps: Another method of treating turf toe by preventing movement is to use a brace or strap.
 This will attach your big toe to the toe next to it, keeping it from bending more than what the smaller toe is capable of.
 These are made with a variety of materials: the braces that are made mainly of fabric will best facilitate training while using them, while thicker velcro braces will provide better support at the cost of training ability.